-The general fund has nonspendable funds of \$7,202 for prepaid expenditures; committed funds of \$500,000 for athletic facility improvements, \$500,000 for retirement rate and other benefit cost increases, \$200,000 for special education program; \$170,000 for curriculum; and unassigned funds of \$2,645,705.
-The commitments were authorized by the school board of directors' motion to set aside resources to fund anticipated athletic facility improvements, increases in retirement contributions and other benefits costs, for special education settlements, and for new curriculum costs.
+The general fund has nonspendable funds of \$2,788 for prepaid expenditures; committed funds of \$500,000 for athletic facility improvements, \$500,000 for retirement rate and other benefit cost increases, \$200,000 for special education program; \$170,000 for curriculum; \$450,000 for pandemic costs; assigned funds of \$175,000 for balancing the 2020/21 budget; and unassigned funds of \$2,530,522.
+The commitments were authorized by the school board of directors' motion to set aside resources to fund anticipated athletic facility improvements, increases in retirement contributions and other benefits costs, for special education settlements, for new curriculum costs, and for pandemic costs.